The Spy Who Loved Me (film): Filming

 In September, production moved to Egypt.
 While the Great Sphinx of Giza was shot on location, lighting problems caused the pyramids to be replaced with miniatures.
 While construction of the Liparus set continued, the second unit (headed by John Glen) departed for Mount Asgard, Baffin Island, where in July 1976 they staged the film's pre-credits sequence.
 Bond film veteran Willy Bogner captured the action, staged by stuntman Rick Sylvester, who earned $30,000 for the stunt.
 The scene of Bond skiing off the mountain was inspired by a Canadian Club Whisky advertisement in Playboy magazine of Sylvester performing the same stunt.
 This stunt cost $500,000 – the most expensive single movie stunt at that time.
-Additional scenes for the pre-credits sequence were filmed in the Bernina Range in the Swiss alps.
+Additional scenes for the pre-credits sequence were filmed in the Bernina Range in the Swiss Alps.

 The production team received permission to film at the Faslane submarine base, saving millions of dollars.
 After Faslane, production moved to Spain, Portugal and the Bay of Biscay, where the supertanker exteriors were filmed.
 On 5 December 1976, with principal photography finished, the 007 Stage was formally opened by former Prime Minister Harold Wilson.

 Music

 Carly Simon sang the theme song, "Nobody Does It Better".

-The theme song, "Nobody Does It Better", was composed by Marvin Hamlisch, written by Carole Bayer Sager, and performed by Carly Simon.
+The theme song, "Nobody Does It Better", was composed by Marvin Hamlisch, with lyrics by Carole Bayer Sager, and performed by Carly Simon.
 It was the first theme song in the series with a different title to that of the film.

 The soundtrack to the film was composed by Marvin Hamlisch, who filled in for veteran John Barry, who was unavailable to work in the United Kingdom for tax reasons.